czka/AUR-grass7/README.md

 - OpenMP paralelism enabled where applicable (see http://grasswiki.osgeo.org/wiki/OpenMP),
 - ODBC and Postgres support,
 - LAPACK and BLAS support (needed for e.g. the v.kriging add-on),
-- builds against wxWidgets 2.8; 3.0 might have minor issues with certain GRASS GUI features,
-- installed with other GRASS instances co-existence in mind.
+- installed with other GRASS versions co-existence in mind.